buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.9-0.10.md

 args = ["always-1", "always-2"]
 ```

-The `command` list will never have more than one entry. `always-1` and `always-2` are arguments that are always provided to `some-command`.
+The `command` list will never have more than one element. `always-1` and `always-2` are arguments that are always provided to `some-command`.
 If no user-provided arguments are specified when the application image is launched, `always-1` and `always-2` will be provided only.
 If user-provided arguments are specified, these will be **appended** to the `args` list.
 Example:

 ```
 docker run --entrypoint from-newer-buildpack my-image